 Benefit #1: Free Real Estate Leads, Forever

 First, Real Estate SEO is free.
 Unlike a Facebook Ad, you don’t have to pay to get seen.
-All you have to do is take the time to post quality content, then let search engines do the rest!
+All you have to do is take the time to post quality content in the real estate industry, then let search engines do the rest!

 Second, real estate SEO is forever.
 Unlike social media, your SEO content never dies.
-It’s evergreen, which means that you can post once and get leads from that content, on autopilot, for life – for free!
+It’s evergreen, which means that you can post once and get leads as a real estate agent from that content, on autopilot, for life – for free!

 Benefit #2: Targeted Real Estate Leads